Gertobin11/the_vinyl_hub/README.md

 * I solved this my giving the form an id and targetting it directly
 * Upon further testing this was only updating the first item in the bag.
 * So I rechecked my bag.html and after alot of headscratching realised for stlying I put the 2 anchors in a div and this stopped my javascript function from finding the form class with the .prev method.
 I deleted the div and this solved the issue.
+* Had an issue with my messages where they would trigger but I couldn't see them , through Chrome Dev tools I could see the outline on the page so after checking the bootstrap 5 documentation I found this snippet `Options can be passed via data attributes or JavaScript.
+For data attributes, append the option name to data-bs-, as in data-bs-animation="".` they were `True` by default so I changed data-bs-autohide to `False` and the messages started to appear.

 ## Credits